HedonisticOpportunist/metaweather_api/README.md

 ![Tests in Cypress:](https://github.com/HedonisticOpportunist/metaweather_api/blob/master/pic.png)

-In order to the tests, you either select 'Run all Tests' or click on the specific test you wish to run.
+In order to the tests, you either select 'Run all specs' or click on the specific test you wish to run.